-- WOOD: Rectangular
+- Wood: Rectangular

-- FIRE: Triangular
+- Fire: Triangular

-- EARTH: Square
+- Earth: Square

-- METAL: Round
+- Metal: Round

-- WATER: Wavy
+- Water: Wavy

-When you start applying the feng shui theory of five elements, you might be confused as to the feng shui element representation of a specific piece of furniture or a decor item.
-In between color, shape and material, how would you define the feng shui element of a specific object?
+When you start applying the feng shui theory of five elements, you can get confused as to the feng shui element representation of a specific piece of furniture or a decor item.
+Color seems self-explanatory, but an item may have a shape and material that relates to a conflicting feng shui element.

 Generally, when you have difficulty defining the feng shui element of a specific decor item, the color of the item will be used as the first criteria.
-Second comes the shape, and then the material from which the item is made.
+Second, comes the shape, and then, the material from which the item is made.

-Once you know how to balance the five elements in your home by using simple decor items, as well as various feng shui cures, a harmonious home is truly yours to enjoy!
+Once you know how to balance the five elements in your home by using simple decor items, as well as various feng shui cures, a harmonious home is truly yours to enjoy.